 8. LG 27QN600-B

 Last but not least I have another monitor by LG called the LG 27QN600-B which is a bit different than the previous LG monitor I’ve reviewed as it’s a bit faster, but it doesn’t have such a high resolution.

 Who is it best for?

 This LG monitor will be suitable for most gamers/streamers and of course for regular streamers who need a solid secondary monitor.

-It has good graphics, the speed is okay, the features are cool – so what else would you ask for?
+It has good graphics, the speed is okay, and the features are cool – so what else would you ask for?

 Knowing this, for the price you’re getting a high-quality and versatile monitor that’ll cater to your every need and even a bit more.

-A unique feature on this monitor is the almost bezel-less screen that makes the screen appear far wider than 27”.
+A unique feature of this monitor is the almost bezel-less screen that makes the screen appear far wider than 27”.